merely-useful/py-rse/rse-narrative.md

 `plotcounts.py` are developed instead
 (i.e. two different ways of plotting the word count data).

+### Chapter 9: Working in teams

+This chapter introduces many of the basic concepts/ideas required for working with other people.
+Now that we have a narrative,
+this chapter can be updated to apply those concepts/ideas to the Zipf's Law project.
+In particular,
+in this chapter we can create a code of conduct and license for the Zipf's Law project, as well as create a couple of GitHub issues (with labels).
+One of those issues should be a bug report.

 ### Chapter 7: Code style, review and refactor

 It's not clear how much of this chapter will ultimately end up in the novice Python book,